Overview of ENGL-1010 and ENGL-1011

 Specifics about 1011

-English 1011 should be fundamentally identically to English 1010 in that it should encourage the same sort of writing, even though many of the texts read are literary rather than interdisciplinary.
+English 1011 should be fundamentally identical to English 1010 in that it should encourage the same sort of writing, even though many of the texts read are literary.
 Literary reading in English 1011 works as a wellspring for writing and discussion.
 While instructors are encouraged to teach texts that interest them, the course is conceived as a writing seminar and not as an introduction to literature or a course focused on a narrowly defined period or subject area.